dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 - The H-SMF performs IP address management procedure based on the selected PDU session type.

-Regardless of the roaming model, the PCFs in HPLMN and VPLMN interact with their respective SMFs as well as one another to support roaming.

-The interface between the PCF and SMF allows the PCF to have dynamic control over policy and charging desicions at SMF.
-More specifically, the interface

-- Enables the SMF to establish PDU session,

-- Allows policy and charging control decisions to be requested from the SMF to the PCF direction or to be provisioned from the opposite direction.

-- Provides a mean for SMF to deliver network events and PDU session parameters to PCF.

-- Provides for PDU session termination at either PCF or SMF end.

-The N24 interface betweeen V-PCF and H-PCF provides a communication path between these two entities.
-The interface enables H-PCF to provision access and mobility management related policies to V-PCF, and allows V-PCF to send Policy Association Establishmenent and Termination requests to H-PCF during UE registration and deregistration procedures.

 Local Breakout and Home Routed roaming models are depicted in the two figures below.